Considerations for Building Your Connector

 OAUTH_CAP_SUPPORTS_STATE Used to protect against CSRF attacks, more details: https://auth0.com/docs/protocols/state-parameters false true

-OAUTH_CAP_GET_USERNAME_USES_POST_REQUEST Only use if you define a USERINFO_URI in oauthConfig file to retrieve the userinfo in a separate request false -
+OAUTH_CAP_GET_USERNAME_USES_POST_REQUEST Only use if you define a USERINFO_URI in the oauthConfig file to retrieve the userinfo in a separate request false -

 OAUTH_CAP_CLIENT_SECRET_IN_URL_QUERY_PARAM Use this if Client secrets are expected in the query parameter instead of the request header. false -

-OAUTH_CAP_FIXED_PORT_IN_CALLBACK_URL Use this when your OAuth provider native app(Tableau Desktop) OAuth clients only support fixed callback url false -
+OAUTH_CAP_FIXED_PORT_IN_CALLBACK_URL Use this when your OAuth provider native app(Tableau Desktop) OAuth clients only support a fixed callback url false -

 OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS Use this when your OAuth provider native app(Tableau Desktop) OAuth clients support Loopback callback url.
 E.g. https://developers.google.com/identity/protocols/oauth2/native-app false -